ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-sso.md

 * An identity source, the {{site.data.keyword.vmwaresolutions_short}} infrastructure domain, <root_domain>, is configured.
 * The VSPHERE.LOCAL\Administrator user is configured as an Administrator role.
 * The following groups are configured with Administrator roles:
    * <root_domain>\ic4v-vCenter.
    * vsphere.local\Administrators.

 After deployment, the `administrator@vsphere.local` user has administrator access to both SSO and vCenter Server.
 This user can manage identity sources and default domains, specify password policies, and perform other administrative tasks in the `vsphere.local` domain.
 However, this user is integral to the VMware vSphere® and NSX infrastructure authentication they are not part of AD but created automatically when vSphere is deployed.
 As this account is not part of AD, they can be used in situations when AD is not working correctly.

 As the customer, you have full access to manage the vSphere SSO users and groups as needed.
-For more information about changing these policies, see [Managing vCenter Single Sign-On users and groups](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.psc.doc/GUID-31F302A6-D622-4FEC-9007-EE3BA1205AEA.html){:external}.
+For more information about changing these policies, see [Managing vCenter Single Sign-On users and groups](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.psc.doc/GUID-31F302A6-D622-4FEC-9007-EE3BA1205AEA.html){: external}.

 ## Identity sources
 {: #adds-sso-identity}

 Identity sources are used to attach one or more domains to vCenter SSO.
-A domain is a repository for users and groups that the vCenter SSO can use for user authentication. vCenter SSO has the following domains that are configured after the vCenter Server instance deployment:
+A domain is a repository for users and groups that the vCenter SSO can use for user authentication. vCenter SSO has the following domains that are configured after the vCenter Server instance deployment.

 * Local OS - Local operating system users are local to the operating system where the vCenter Single Sign-On server is running.
 The local operating system identity source exists only in basic vCenter SSO deployments and is not available in deployments with multiple vCenter SSO instances.
 Only one local operating system identity source is allowed.
 Shown as locals in the vSphere Client.
 * vsphere.local – Enables administrator@vsphere.local to be authenticated.